sematext/docs/docs/logs/flattener-processor.md

 If the extracted field values contain both text and numerical information, such as units, you can use [Field Extractor](../logs/field-extractor-processor) processor and trim the accompanying text, keeping only the numerical value.

-Once the numerical fields are obtained, you can navigate to the [Field Editor](https://sematext.com/docs/logs/fields/#field-editor) to set the type of the newly created fields as `float` or `integer`, enabling their use in visualizing data using the [Chart Builder](https://sematext.com/docs/dashboards/chart-builder/).
+Once the numerical fields are obtained, you can navigate to the [Field Editor](https://sematext.com/docs/logs/fields/#field-editor) to set the type of the newly created fields as `float` or `integer`.
+Then, by using [Logs Table Quick Actions](../logs/logs-table-quick-actions), you can visualize data in this field using  [Chart Builder](https://sematext.com/docs/dashboards/chart-builder/).